Pallapatti, Karur

-Pallapatti is one of three municipalities of Karur district in Tamil Nadu, India.
+Pallapatti is one of three town of Karur district in Tamil Nadu, India.
 The history of Pallapatti dates back 600 years.
 It is accessible from the NH 44 connecting Dindigul and Karur and is located 46 km from Dindigul and 35 km from Karur, which can be reached through Aravakurichi town.
 Pallapatti is a Tamil Muslim-majority town that emphasizes passing traditional and cultural values across generations.
 There are several mosques, a church and a temple.
 The Nankanji River flows through Pallapatti.

-Pallapatti is known for its strong culture of entrepreneurship across Tamil Nadu.
-Well-known business chains from the town include BAWA Medicals, MAHARAJA Silks, and Lifestyle, all of which have grown into successful retail brands.
+Pallapatti is widely recognized for its strong entrepreneurial culture, with generations of business owners establishing successful ventures across Tamil Nadu and throughout India.
+Prominent business brands with roots in the town include BAWA Medicals, Maharaja Silks, and Lifestyle, which have expanded into well-known retail businesses.

 Institutions

 The town is also recognized for its long-established educational institutions, many of which continue to perform exceptionally well.
 Notable institutions include Pallapatti Higher Secondary School, Uswathun Hasana Oriental Arabic School and College of Arts & Science, Crescent Matriculation School, Oxford Matriculation School, Venus Matriculation School, along with several other well-regarded kindergarten and primary schools.